 It’s not to say that expert advice can’t still be helpful in complex scenarios, it’s just that we must be very careful what we do with it.
 One of the biggest dangers of “how to” advice is the illusion that it is correct.
 It assumes the answer is known with foresight, yet in complexity, the answer only reveals itself in hindsight.
 Even the world’s foremost experts on any particular topic simply cannot know the outcome with certainty (think about how countries responded to the Coronavirus pandemic) even if they think they do.
 And remember:

-Any advice comes with nuance that’s rarely discussed… Advice is always highly context dependent and just because a particular strategy, tactic, or other course of action led to success in the past, doesn’t mean that it was the only reason for previous success, that it will work again in the future, or that it accounts for luck, randomness or other features of the complex world we live in.Stop telling CEOs what to do.
-Start helping them think.
+Any advice comes with nuance that’s rarely discussed… Advice is always highly context dependent and just because a particular strategy, tactic, or other course of action led to success in the past, doesn’t mean that it was the only reason for previous success, that it will work again in the future, or that it accounts for luck, randomness or other features of the complex world we live in.The best advice for entrepreneurs?
+Learn to think for yourself

 Technology, complexity and emergence